What is Cultural Psychology?

 Cultural psychology enables mental health professionals to increase the effectiveness of the treatment of those from different backgrounds.
 By having a great sensitivity to those of differing cultural backgrounds, treatment can become more successful.
 Also, by studying different cultures, an increased understanding can be made.

 An important part of cultural psychology is understanding the social differences of varying cultures.
 Something that may seem bizarre in one culture may be the norm in another, so when treating those of different cultures, it is important to understand these differences.
-This is not only to avoid hurt feelings, but to also get an increased understanding of the patient.
+This is not only to avoid hurt feelings but to also get an increased understanding of the patient.

-An action that may be common in the patient's culture and bizarre by the standards of the majority, may otherwise be mistaken as a sign of mental illness if the mental health professional has a lack of understanding of that particular culture.
+An action, that may be common in the patient's culture and bizarre by the standards of the majority, may otherwise be mistaken as a sign of mental illness if the mental health professional has a lack of understanding of that particular culture.
 Another way to increase the effectiveness of treatment for those from differing backgrounds is to include models from that particular model in the patient's treatment.

 By including cultural morals and models in the treatment, the therapist will more likely reach the patient's goal.
-It is important that the mental health professional understand that those from differing backgrounds aren't likely looking to be changed into a person of the majority.
+It is important that the mental health professional understands that those from differing backgrounds aren't likely looking to be changed into a person of the majority.
 The patient isn't likely to want to abandon their culture, but, instead, is wanting to be able to work on their problem within their differing cultural background.

 Each person with a differing ethnic background has issues that are unlike than issues that others face because of their cultural uniqueness.
 Because of the way that culture-sensitive therapy works, those of differing cultural backgrounds respond to this type of therapy much better than other types.